The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 The Dempster is Canada’s only highway to straddle the Arctic Circle.
 From here on north, the summer sun never sets, spinning itself dizzy in the sky.
 Here, adventurers cross into the true polar zone, a mythic region only a fraction of the travellers on Earth have ever entered.

 As the Dempster exits the Richardson Range, it visits two charming villages.
 First is the friendly old trading hub of Fort McPherson, home to the graves of the legendary Lost Patrol.
 Next is a tiny town with a big name – the Gwich’in settlement of Tsiigehtchic, with a scenic lookout over the Mackenzie and Arctic Red rivers.

-The Dempster passes through a Canadian Serengeti – wild, wide-open country, teeming with frontier beasts.
+The Dempster passes through incredible boreal forest and tundra landscapes – wild, wide-open country, teeming with frontier wildlife.
 Travellers keep eyes peeled for grizzlies patrolling the mountain slopes, moose plodding through swamplands, and – at certain times of year – herds of caribou so dense they block the highway and darken the far horizon.